hbahadirsahin/nlp-experiments-in-pytorch/README.md

 - Embeddings (whether random or pretrained) can be "static", "nonstatic", or "multichannel".
 - For OOV words, OOVEmbeddingCreator is developed (under datahelper/embedding_helper).
 There are 5 different basic approaches defined to generate OOV embeddings: (1) zeros vector, (2) ones vector, (3) random vector (between 0, 1), (4) (r1, r2) ranged uniformly random vector, (5) Fasttext CharNgram-based vectors.
 - Even though I am focusing on Turkish versions of the dataset, I believe "Preprocessor" can work for English dataset, too.
 In future, I may add more language specific methods.
 - Due to laziness, I defined all my necessary arguments/configs/properties in "main.py".
-However, I also implemented argparse versions of the same properties (Sorry for hard-coded paths).
+However, I also implemented argparse versions of the same properties but it may lack recent updated properties (Sorry for hard-coded paths).
 - I tested all training, evaluation, model/vocabulary saving/loading aspects of the code for several epochs without any problem (except out of memory errors =)).

 ## To-do